A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Abstract

 \section{Abstract}

-A sub-parsec supermassive black hole binary at the center of the galaxy 3C~66B is a promising candidate for continuous gravitational wave searches with Pulsar Timing Arrays.
+A subparsec supermassive black hole binary (SMBHB) at the center of the galaxy 3C~66B is a promising candidate for continuous gravitational-wave searches with pulsar timing arrays (PTAs).
 In this work, we search for such a signal in the third data release of the Parkes Pulsar Timing Array.
-Matching our priors to estimates of binary parameters from electromagnetic observations, we find log Bayes factor $\ln \mathcal{B}=0.22$, highlighting that the source can be neither confirmed nor ruled out.
-We place upper limits at $95\%$ credibility on the chirp mass $\mathcal{M} < 6.05 \times 10^{8}\ M_{\odot}$, and on the characteristic strain amplitude $\textrm{log}_{10}(h_0)< -14.44$.
-This partially rules out the parameter space suggested by electromagnetic observations of 3C~66B.
-We also independently reproduce the calculation of the chirp mass with the 3-mm flux monitor data from the unresolved core of 3C~66B.
-Based on this, we outline a new methodology for constructing a joint likelihood of electromagnetic and gravitational-wave data from supermassive black hole binaries.
-Finally, we suggest that firmly established SMBHB candidates may be treated as standard sirens for complementary constraints on the universe expansion rate.
-With this, we obtain constraints on the Hubble constant with 3C~66B.
+Matching our priors to estimates of binary parameters from electromagnetic observations, we find a log Bayes factor $\ln \mathcal{B}= - 0.0027(7)$, highlighting that the source can be neither confirmed nor ruled out.
+We place upper limits at $95\%$ credibility on the chirp mass $\mathcal{M} < 6.90 \times 10^{8}\ M_{\odot}$, and on the characteristic strain amplitude $\textrm{log}_{10}(h_0)< -14.44$.
+This partially rules out the parameter space suggested by electromagnetic (EM) observations of 3C~66B.
+We also independently reproduce the calculation of the chirp mass with the 3 mm flux monitor data from the unresolved core of 3C~66B.
+Based on this, we outline a new methodology for constructing a joint likelihood of EM and gravitational-wave data from SMBHBs.
+Finally, we suggest that targeted searches may allow firmly established SMBHB candidates to be treated as standard sirens, for complementary constraints on the Universe expansion rate.

 \keywords{gravitational waves --- pulsars: general --- methods: data analysis}